-Programmatic is changing advertising and has become the dominant way for digital advertisers to purchase media: According to eMarketer, 67% of display advertising, 69% of mobile advertising and 56% of digital video advertising were programmatic in 2016.
-But all of the tech talk around algorithms and data science has left some a bit confused about how it all comes together.
-In fact, over 67%* of CMOs do not entirely understand programmatic or how to apply it to their marketing campaigns.
+Programmatic is changing advertising and has become the dominant way for digital advertisers to purchase media: According to eMarketer, U.S. advertisers spent 41.2% more on programmatic display ads in 2021 — the biggest annual increase since 2016.
+But all the tech talk around algorithms and data science has left some a bit confused about how it all comes together.
 You might be asking yourself what’s the difference between a DSP and an ad network and how both are different from an ad exchange.
-We’re here to help define these terms and highlight the pros and cons of each method of buying digital media.
+We’re here to help define these terms and highlight the pros and cons of each digital media buying method.

 Defining Digital Media Buying and Selling

 — Programmatic: Buying digital media in an automated fashion, usually through an exchange or a demand-side platform.

 — Ad Network: A media company that sells inventory across a range of publisher sites to advertisers at a set price.
 Ad networks work directly with publishers to sell ad impressions that a publisher has not directly sold.
 It’s not programmatic.

 — Ad Exchange: A technology platform where publishers and ad networks sell their impressions to advertisers programmatically.
 It’s an online auction for ads, similar to how E-Trade is an online marketplace for stocks.
 Ad exchanges work with multiple seller sources simultaneously to auction off impressions through real-time bidding or programmatic direct.
 Ad exchanges often connect to DSPs and SSPs, but advertisers can buy from ad exchanges directly.

 — Demand-Side Platform (DSP): A technology platform that allows advertisers to manage, purchase and optimize programmatic inventory from multiple ad exchanges and SSPs through one interface.
 Inventory can be purchased through real-time bidding or programmatic direct.